abitrolly/requests-lsp/README.md

 The protocol is a JSON-RPC 2.0 with added `Content-Length` header.

-The project is a fork of https://github.com/paivett/requests-curl by
-@paivett but since then it shares a litle with it, and uses raw sockets for communication insted of `PyCURL`.
+The project started as a fork of https://github.com/paivett/requests-curl by @paivett, but since then there is almost no shared code. `requests-lsp` raw sockets for communication insted of `PyCURL`.

 ## Installation